Medical Assistant Program

 Medical Assistant Course Training Fees: $1,600.00 (see Tuition and Fees above for fee breakdown)

 Plan I: One Thousand, Nine Hundred Eighty-Two Dollars ($1,982.00) paid in full before class begins.

 (All payments will are required to be paid in cash, money order or credit card.)

-For students who choose payment plan II, all payments must be made in full on the due date (Thursday) prior to the first day of clinical rotation.
+For Students who choose Payment Plan ll, all payments must be made in full on the due date (Thursday) prior to the first day of clinical rotation.
 Certificate of completion will not be given and the student will not be scheduled for the Certification Exam until all payments are made in full.
 Certification exam will be scheduled within 10 days of program completion and on receipt of certification of completion from Heritage Health Career Center, Inc. Re-testing fees and test rescheduling are the student’s responsibility.